Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 - "Premature optimization is the root of all evil"
 - Code Fearlessly & implement alternative code versions in parallel [JC-PP]

-## Design principles (SE = software entity : class, module, function...) - where "Design" = Organisation of the software logic
+## Design principles
+where "Design" = Organisation of the software logic

+SE = software entity : class, module, function...

 - Single Responsability Principle : every SE should have a single responsibility, and that responsibility should be entirely encapsulated by the SE
 - Law of Demeter : each SE should have only limited knowledge about other SEs.
 Write "shy code".
 Talk to friends; Don’t talk to strangers [CC-G36]
 - Open/Closed Principle : SE should be open for extension, but closed for modification